Megan McArdle: Career

 Dave Weigel called McArdle "the original blogger-turned-MSM journo".
 In 2012, David Brooks called McArdle one of the most influential bloggers on the right.

-McArdle began blogging in November 2001 with a blog called "Live From The WTC," which arose from her employment with a construction firm involved in cleanup at the World Trade Center site following the September 11 attacks.
-She wrote under the pen name "Jane Galt," playing on the name "John Galt," a central character in Ayn Rand's Objectivist novel Atlas Shrugged.
-In November 2002 she renamed the site "Asymmetrical Information," a reference to the economics term of the same name.
-That blog had two other occasional contributors, Zimran Ahmed (writing under the pen name "Winterspeak"), and the pseudonymous "Mindles H. Dreck."
+McArdle began blogging in November 2001 with a blog called "Live From The WTC", which arose from her employment with a construction firm involved in cleanup at the World Trade Center site following the September 11 attacks.
+She wrote under the pen name "Jane Galt", a play on the name "John Galt", a central character in Ayn Rand's Objectivist novel Atlas Shrugged.
+In November 2002 she renamed the site "Asymmetrical Information", a reference to the economics term "information asymmetry".
+That blog had two other occasional contributors, Zimran Ahmed (writing under the pen name "Winterspeak"), and the pseudonymous "Mindles H. Dreck".

 McArdle gained some online attention in May 2003 for coining what she termed "Jane's Law" in a blog post discussing political behaviors.
 The law, written with regard to the two main U.S. political parties, Republicans and Democrats, reads: "The devotees of the party in power are smug and arrogant.
 The devotees of the party out of power are insane."

-McArdle was an outspoken supporter of the Iraq War both before and after the invasion by the United States.
-She later made a partial admission of error for this position.
+McArdle was an outspoken supporter of the Iraq War both before and after the 2003 invasion by the United States.
+She later made a partial admission of error for that support.

 Another post by McArdle, from April 2005, discusses why she takes no position on the issue of same-sex marriage.
 She wrote: "All I'm asking for is for people to think more deeply than a quick consultation of their imaginations to make that decision...
 This humility is what I want from liberals when approaching market changes; now I'm asking it from my side [libertarians], in approaching social ones."

-In 2003 McArdle was hired by The Economist to write for their website, in the "Countries" and "News" sections, and in October 2006 she founded The Economists "Free Exchange" blog.

-In August 2007 McArdle left The Economist and moved to Washington, D.C., to work as a full-time blogger for The Atlantic, keeping "Asymmetrical Information" as her blog's name.
+In 2003, McArdle was hired by The Economist to write for their website, in the "Countries" and "News" sections, and in October 2006 she founded The Economists "Free Exchange" blog.
+In August 2007, she left The Economist and moved to Washington, D.C., to work as a full-time blogger for The Atlantic, keeping "Asymmetrical Information" as her blog's name.

-In 2009, she criticized an article in Playboy by eXile Online editors Mark Ames and Yasha Levine which detailed the influence of the Koch brothers in American and Tea Party politics.
+In 2009, she criticized an article in Playboy by eXile Online editors Mark Ames and Yasha Levine that detailed the influence of the Koch brothers in American and Tea Party politics.
 Playboy took down the article as a result of the negative response.